15 Foods NOT to EAT on a Cruise

 We all know that the all-you-can-eat buffet is the highlight of a cruise vacation.
 You can choose everything from premium shrimp, crab, and steaks to healthier and lighter options.
 Even picky eaters can find tasty morsels among the endless array of food choices.

-Let’s face it: we’ve all got our tastes and preferences regarding dining options.
-However, there are some foods that cruise lines never get right in the buffet.
-Other foods to avoid may be down to personal preferences.
-And some passengers know “naught” about buffet etiquette.
-They think picking food with their hands and licking their fingers in line is OK.
+Let’s face it: we all have our own tastes and preferences when it comes to dining.
+However, there are some foods that cruise lines rarely get right in the buffet.
+Other dishes might be worth avoiding simply based on personal taste.
+And then, of course, there are those passengers who lack any sense of buffet etiquette.
+They think it’s perfectly fine to pick food with their hands and lick their fingers while in line.

 Below you’ll find 15 typical buffet choices that you want to think twice before loading your plate – such foods are known for being risky or commonly disliked.
 Some of them are based on my personal experience while other dishes are based on other cruisers’ experiences and reflect individual tastes or experiences.